AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     }
 ```

+> [!NOTE]
+> For Umbraco 14, the addition of `u.UsePersonalisationGroupsEndpoints();` is not required.

-The package includes a migration that will create the necesssary document types, data types and root content nodes.
+The package includes a migration that will create the necessary document types, data types and root content nodes.

 ### Example usage